emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 - With certain addictions, you can constantly get something going, and with technology designers do thsi on pourpouse.
 Link this to Tristian Harris stuff as well.
 - 24 hour dopamine detox is not going to do too much.
 - It helps us learn from experience and update expectations
-- Dopamine vs Serotonin
-	- Dopamine: This feels good, I want more.
-	- Serotonin: This feels good, I don't want or need any more.
-	- If you do not know the difference, you will try to reward yourself ad-nauseum
-	- Cortisol is the stress hormone, what it does, which is particularly important, it works on the pre-frontal cortex.
-This is the part of the brain that stops you doing stupid things.
-	- If you have a dysfunctional pre-frontal cortex you cannot see the future, you only live for the moment
-	- This dysfunction turns a human into a lizard.
-	- Dopamine + Cortisol = Addiction
-	- Reward is good, reward + stress is not good, leads to addiction.

-- Simple distinction of up and down
-	- down
-		- Paripersonal space
-		- space around you within arms reach
-		- Typically thigns you own and control
-		- You use them, control them, consume them
-	- Up
-		- Extrapersonal space
-		- Outside of your arms reach
-		- If you want something in the extraperosnal space, you have to make effort
-		- small effort --> Picking up a book
-		- Large effort --> Planning a trip
-		- These are abstract, and it all takes place in the future
-- The brain uses chemicals to process things in the future, into the abstract, imaginery, you use one single brain chemical called Dopamine
 - The chemical of what you desire.
-- Why did evolution create different pathways for what we have and what we don't have.
-- From a survival point of view, it would be you have, or you are dead.
-- There is a big difference between what you have and what you dont, and that can be life or death.
 - When we consume things, we get a good feeling at the end.
-- "Here and now" checmicals
-	- Serotonin
-	- Endocannabinoid
-	- Oxytocin
-	- Endorphyn
 - Dopamine
 	- Lots of research of addiction research done
 	- This is because this is the chemical that gets you addicted to things